Keyboard layout: Other original layouts and layout design software

 Certain virtual keyboards and keyboard layouts are accessible online.
-With no hardware limitations, those online keyboards can display custom layouts, or allow the user to pre-configure or try out different language layouts.
-Resulting text can then be pasted into other web sites or applications flexibly with no need to reprogram keyboard mappings at all.
+Without hardware limitations, these online keyboards can display custom layouts, or allow users to pre-configure or try out different language layouts.
+The resulting text can then be pasted into other websites or applications, flexibly with no need to reprogram keyboard mappings at all.

-Some high end keyboards allow users flexibility to reprogram keyboard mappings at the hardware level.
-For example, the Kinesis Advantage contoured keyboard allows for reprogramming single keys (not key combinations), as well as creating macros for remapping combinations of keys (this however includes more processing from the keyboard hardware, and can therefore be slightly slower, with a lag that may be noticed in daily use).
+Some high-end keyboards offer flexibility to reprogram keyboard mappings at the hardware level.
+For example, the Kinesis Advantage contoured keyboard allows for reprogramming single keys (not key combinations), as well as creating macros for remapping combinations of keys.
+(However, this includes more processing from the keyboard hardware, and can therefore be slightly slower, with a lag that may be noticed in daily use).

-Non-QWERTY layouts were also used with specialized machines such as the 90-key Linotype type setting machine.
+Non-QWERTY layouts were also used with specialized machines, such as the 90-key Linotype typesetting machine.

 Keyboard layouts for non-Latin alphabetic scripts

-Some keyboard layouts for non-Latin alphabetic scripts, most notably the Greek layout, are based on the QWERTY layout, in that glyphs are assigned as far as possible to keys that bear similar-sounding or appearing glyphs in QWERTY.
-This saves learning time for those familiar with QWERTY, and eases entry of Latin characters (with QWERTY) as well for Greek users.
+Some keyboard layouts for non-Latin alphabetic scripts, most notably the Greek layout, are based on the QWERTY layout.
+In these layouts, glyphs are assigned to keys that correspond as closely as possible to similar-sounding or appearing glyphs in QWERTY.
+This approach saves learning time for those familiar with QWERTY, and eases entry of Latin characters (with QWERTY) as well for Greek users.

-This is not a general rule, and many non-Latin keyboard layouts have been invented from scratch.
+However, this is not a universal practice, many non-Latin keyboard layouts have been designed from scratch.

-All non-Latin computer keyboard layouts can also input Latin letters as well as the script of the language, for example, when typing in URLs or names.
-This may be done through a special key on the keyboard devoted to this task, or through some special combination of keys, or through software programs that do not interact with the keyboard much.
+All non-Latin computer keyboard layouts can also support input of Latin letters as well as the script of the language, which is useful for tasks such as typing URLs or names.
+This can be done through a dedicated key on the keyboard devoted to this task, or through some special combination of keys, or software that does not require extensive keyboard interaction.